Lean Six Sigma Training

 Frequently Asked Questions

 Yes.
 Lean will have a significant impact on improving the culture and morale within your organisation.
-However, it is important to understand that there may be underlying reasons that cause the problem.
-A key requirement for Lean to improve culture and morale is leadership and management commitment to the programs.
-During a Lean program, Vative uses a 3-phase approach to improving culture and morale.
+However, it is important to understand the underlying causes of any given problem.
+A key requirement for Lean to improve the culture and morale of an organisation is the leadership and management commitment to the program.
+During a Lean program, Vative uses a 3-phase approach to improve culture and morale.
 We start at the organisation’s roots, where we focus on understanding common beliefs (knowledge and experience) across the organisation.
 Once beliefs are understood, we move onto understanding the attitudes that are consequential to beliefs.
-Behavioural change can only take place once attitudes are aligned and common beliefs and goals are shared across the organisation.
+Behavioral change can only take place once attitudes are aligned and common beliefs and goals are shared across the organisation.
 This is part of the Vative Lean process and has proven to be successful by many of our current and existing clients.

 Individuals who are mandated to implement change and improvement within their organisation are deemed suitable candidates for Lean Six Sigma or Lean Practitioner Training.
 In our experience, Directors, Partners and Managers are most likely to undertake the training first and then recommend it to their team.
 Individuals within these roles are deemed suitable candidates for Lean Six Sigma or Lean Practitioner training, however the training is open to individuals across all backgrounds and roles.
 We have seen significant outcomes when Lean Six Sigma and/or Lean Practitioner training is undertaken across an entire organisation.
 See our Case Studies section for more information.